PGA Championship Betting Guide VA

 Here’s what the odds might look like for a handful of favorites.

 Sportsbooks pair off golfers into head-to-head matchups, and you get to pick which golfer you think will score lowest.
-For those looking for a parallel from team-based sports betting, this is the one.
+For those looking for a parallel from team sports betting, this is the one.
 Odds are listed just like a moneyline bet with negative odds for favorites and positive numbers for underdogs.
+For example:

 This is a bet you can make on golfers to finish in specific spots.
 Offerings will vary, but many sportsbooks offer bets on the Top 5, Top 10, or Top 20 finishers.
 The odds for these bets will be just like what you would find in the futures market.
 Here’s what the numbers might look like for a few golfers to finish in the Top 10: